How to Deal With Anxious Attachment

 Children typically develop an anxious attachment when a ‘safe base’ is missing or not consistently available to them.

-A safe base (also known as a secure base) is a warm, secure relationship with at least one adult or caregiver who consistently offers reassurance and a safe haven from which to explore.
+A safe base (also known as a secure base) is a warm, secure relationship with at least one adult or caregiver.
+This person consistently offers reassurance and a safe haven from which to explore the world.

 Do you recognise any of these characteristics of anxious attachment style in yourself or your child?